origami-ltd/wasm-revc/README.md

 In this repository you'll find the fully reversed source code for GTA VC ([miami](https://github.com/mrxenginner/reVC/tree/miami/) branch).

-It has been tested and works on Windows, Linux, MacOS and FreeBSD, on x86, amd64, arm and arm64.\
+It has been tested and works on Windows, Android, Linux, MacOS and FreeBSD, on x86, amd64, arm and arm64.\
 Rendering is handled either by original RenderWare (D3D8) or the reimplementation [librw](https://github.com/aap/librw) (D3D9, OpenGL 2.1 or above, OpenGL ES 2.0 or above).\
 Audio is done with MSS (using dlls from original GTA) or OpenAL.